Jessica Yaniv: Mischief and threats charges

 In December 2020, the Western Standard reported that the Langley Royal Canadian Mounted Police had charged Yaniv with mischief and uttering threats in relation to an incident in October 2020 concerning Chris Elston.

 Assault charge

 In May 2022, Yaniv was found guilty of assault for physically attacking then-Rebel News journalist Keean Bexte in early 2020.

 Alleged online harassment

 By Yaniv

 According to Joseph Brean of the National Post, multiple people have accused Yaniv of harassment.
 This includes claims she used vulgar and sexualized language in online communications with underage girls.
 Yaniv has denied these allegations.
-One of the allegations, was by a girl from Washington State, who said that Yaniv made declarations of sexual interest over social media when the girl was 14 years old, allegations Yaniv has strenuously denied.
+One of the allegations, was by a girl from Washington State, who said that Yaniv made declarations of sexual interest over social media when the girl was 14 years old.
 The girl shared a recording of Yaniv with the National Post, in which Yaniv made sexual comments using the voice of Elmo from Sesame Street.
-Yaniv said the recording was a joke, not sent to the girl, but to a friend.
+In response, Yaniv said the recording was a joke, not sent to the girl, but to a friend.